Harry Raymond Eastlack

-Harry Raymond Eastlack, Jr. (17 November 1933 – 11 November 1973) was an American man who became the subject of the most recognized case of fibrodysplasia ossificans progressiva (FOP) from the 20th century.
+Harry Raymond Eastlack, Jr. (17 November 1933 – 11 November 1973) was an American man who became the subject of the most recognized cases of fibrodysplasia ossificans progressiva (FOP), a disease characterized by the ossification of fibrous connective tissue.
 His case is also particularly acknowledged, by scientists and researchers, for his contribution to medical advancement.
-After living with a rare, disabling, and currently incurable genetic disease, Eastlack decided to have his skeleton and medical history donated to the Mütter Museum of the College of Physicians of Philadelphia in support of FOP research.
+After living with a rare, debilitating, and currently incurable genetic disease, Eastlack decided to have his skeleton and medical history donated to the Mütter Museum of the College of Physicians of Philadelphia in support of FOP research.
 His skeleton is one of the few FOP-presenting, fully articulated ones in existence, and it has proved valuable to the study of the disease.

 As is characteristic of FOP patients, Eastlack did not demonstrate any possible sign of a disease at birth except for a malformation of the big toes.
 At the time it was not recognized as the first clinical sign of FOP.
 It was not until 1937 when the first heterotopic ossification symptom surfaced.
 By the time of his death, Eastlack's skeleton bore sheets of bone along the vertebrae that fused to and locked his skull, and branches of bone along his limbs, which immobilized his shoulders, elbows, hips, and knees.
-He died in Philadelphia of bronchial pneumonia six days before his 40th birthday.
+He died in Philadelphia of bronchial pneumonia, aged 39.